How to save and print

 The sections and clauses that you tag will remain in your collection for 13 days or until you clear it.

 To view your tagged sections/clauses collection, use the Tagged sections/clauses link at the top of the screen.
 Tabs let you view either individual sections or clauses (By sections/clauses), or the entire collection (View all).
 When viewing by sections/clauses, a table allows you to navigate between individual sections/clauses by clicking on the individual section/clause name.
-You can also click on the document title to return to the contents page of the Act, Bill, Regulation, or Supplementary Order Paper.
+You can also click on the document title to return to the contents page of the Act, Bill, Legislative Instrument, or Supplementary Order Paper.

 Under the By sections/clauses tab, use the Remove tag button to remove an individual section or clause from your collection.
 You can also delete everything from your collection by clicking Remove all sections/clauses from either tab.